 - Less expensive

-All things considered, while an electric guitar may get your child more excited about playing guitar, particularly if they prefer rock for example (and that is a valid consideration) there are advantages to starting out on acoustic that will allow the young guitarist to develop better technique.
+All things considered, while an electric guitar may get your child more excited about playing guitar, particularly if they prefer rock (a valid consideration) there are advantages to starting out on acoustic that will allow the young guitarist to develop better technique.

-Acoustic guitar are less forgiving, you tend to hear all the notes, both good and bad.
 When learning it is important to hear mistakes as they are being made to allow you to correct mistakes in your playing and improve your technique.
-Additionally, as acoustic guitars tend to require heavier gauge strings and the action is typically higher than on an electric guitar the child will develop the required hand strength to play guitar much faster.
+Additionally, as acoustic guitars tend to require heavier gauge strings and the action is typically higher than on an electric guitar the child will develop the required hand strength to play guitar faster.

 The obvious choice is nylon as it is far less painful on the fingers to play.
 It’s been said that kids give up on an instrument within the first three weeks.
 I’d be fairly confident that most of the time kids quit guitar due to the strings hurting their fingers.